corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/setup/corda-configuration-fields.md

       * *Default:* 100 000
     * `database`
       * `initialiseSchema`
         * Boolean which indicates whether to update the database schema at startup (or create the schema when notary starts for the first time).
 This property is used only when a notary runs against an H2 database.
-For information on schema setup for non H2 databases, please see :doc:`running-a-notary-cluster/installing-jpa`.
+For information on schema setup for non H2 databases, please see [Configuring a JPA notary backend](../../notary/installing-jpa.md).
         * *Default:* true
       * `validateSchema`
         * Sets whether to validate the database schema before allowing the notary to start.
 Will prevent the notary from starting if validation fails with log messages indicating the reason(s)           for the failure.
 The validation will ensure that the database tables match that of the entities configured in the notary.
 This will not check whether any migrations have been run.